Mealman1551/ArchivedDataCodec/README.md

 ## License

 This project is licensed under the [GNU GPL-3.0 License](LICENSE).
+You are free to use, modify, and distribute it under the terms of the license.

 ## Issues

-Create a issue really easy without the need of a GitHub account via [this from](https://docs.google.com/forms/d/e/1FAIpQLSckLmPxVy7rW30_va7YpE42GAY5UKZqD8tjQgrSGWdbfRJUvA/viewform)
+Create an issue easily without the need for a GitHub account via [this form](https://docs.google.com/forms/d/e/1FAIpQLSckLmPxVy7rW30_va7YpE42GAY5UKZqD8tjQgrSGWdbfRJUvA/viewform).

-## Update schedule
+## Update Schedule

-There will be 2 great stable updates a year, in the meanwhile the roling release Python source script [ADC Aurora](https://github.com/Mealman1551/ADC/tree/ADC-Unstable-(Aurora)) will be updated monthly if not weekly.
+There will be two major stable updates per year.
+Meanwhile, the rolling release Python source script [ADC Aurora](https://github.com/Mealman1551/ADC/tree/ADC-Unstable-(Aurora)) will be updated monthly, if not weekly.

 ## Contributing